10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 9. Abu Garcia Black Max

-In fact, this model could easily be considered the best budget baitcasting reel on the market today.
+This model could easily be considered the best budget baitcasting reel on the market today.
 The frame is made from a one-piece graphite material that’s surprisingly tough.
 The 4+1 stainless steel ball bearing system offers plenty of friction dampening technology and creates a smooth casting and retrieving experience that anglers of all skill levels will likely appreciate.

 What I Like About It